 Context: Analysis and calculations

-Occasionally we are looking to manage and manipulate data held within our journey maps.
+Occasionally we are looking to manage and manipulate data held within your journey maps.
 We are not presenting our data so there is less of a requirement that it has high visual impact or is presented in a particularly pretty way, it just has to be functional.

-Format: Excel spreadsheet
+Suggested format: Excel spreadsheet